scwatts/binfie_scripts/README.md

-# Various scripts related to bioinformatics
+# General bioinformatics
-An attempt to avoid rewritting simple scripts
+Useful code and references for everday bioinformatics-related tasks